oVirt/ovirt-openshift-extensions/README.md

 #### Deploy via cli

-- make sure `oc` command is configured and has access to your cluster, e.g run `oc status`
+- make sure `oc` command is configured and has access to your cluster, e.g. run `oc status`

 - use a cluster admin user to deploy, or grant permission to one
    ```console
    $ oc login -u system:admin
    $ oc adm policy add-cluster-role-to-user cluster-admin developer
    ```
-- Run on a master(replace the input with yours):
+- Run on a master (replace the input with yours):
    ```console
     docker run \
     -it \